owengriffin/betterbankstatement/README.markdown

 Owen Griffin, 2009.

-This simple Ruby script will import bank statements and convert them into webpages complete with graphs and categorizations.
+This simple Ruby script will import bank statements and convert them into web site complete with graphs and categorizations.

+BetterBankStatement does not access your bank account directly - it reads all of it's information required from your saved bank statemenents.

+By using this application you must accept that you are entirely liable for the security of it's results and of your information.

 ==Dependencies==

+This program would not be possible without various freely available utilities.
+The following list of dependencies is based on packages with the Ubuntu Linux distribution.

 ===Ruby and RubyGems===